marcoroth/dependabot-bump-together-action/README.md

 ### `dependencies`

-**Required:** Comma-separated list of the dependencies dependabot should bump together
+**Required:** Comma-separated list of the dependencies Dependabot should bump together

 ### `package_managers`

-**Required:** Comma-separated list of the package managers dependabot should update.
+**Required:** Comma-separated list of the package managers Dependabot should update.

-Default value: `bundler, npm_and_yarn`
+Default value: `bundler, npm_and_yarn, pip`

 The available options are: